Are you a Startup in Sussex?

 The Tiger’s Pen is an opportunity for aspiring entrepreneurs to present their business ideas to experienced investors.

-The Pen is designed for start-ups looking for investment, and for students at universities, Colleges or schools looking at concepts, ideas and starting their own businesses, to get free guidance from experienced directors who form the collective hub of The Tiger’s Pen, and can advise them in their entrepreneurial venture.
+The Pen is designed for start-ups looking for investment.
 This opportunity is for incredible energetic entrepreneurs to take the reins of their business.

-Any business deal agreed at the Sussex Business Show is an unwritten agreement that depends on due diligence checks, and relies on the integrity of both investor and the start-up to freely enter the transaction and be fully committed to seeing it through.
+Any business deal agreed with The Tiger’s Pen is an unwritten agreement that depends on due diligence checks, and relies on the integrity of both investor and the start-up to freely enter the transaction and be fully committed to seeing it through.
 However, the deal is solely between the Tiger and the entrepreneur and after additional meetings, if an agreement cannot be reached, neither party is legally obliged to complete the deal.

 Entrepreneur FAQ